Anadea/anadea_blog/content/posts/how-gamification-in-the-workplace-impacts-employee-productivity/index.md

 title: How Gamification in the Workplace Impacts Employee Productivity
 breadcrumbs: Employee Productivity App Development
 slug: how-gamification-in-the-workplace-impacts-employee-productivity
-draft: true
+draft: false
-publishDate: 2018-01-25T00:00:00Z
+publishDate: 2018-01-25T00:00:00.000Z
 image: gamification_workplace.jpg
-og_image: Workplace-gamification-infographic.jpg
+og_image: gamification_workplace.jpg
-description: "> Happy employees are more productive.
-Staff who enjoy their work perform better, work harder and stay with a company longer.Gamification is one-way employers are making work for staff more enjoyable.
-Tapping into our need for instant rewards, gratification and feedback, gamification tools are an effective way to engage employees, improve productivity and reduce staff turnover."
+description: Happy employees are more productive.
+Staff who enjoy their work perform better, work harder and stay with a company longer.
+Gamification is one-way employers are making work for staff more enjoyable.
+Tapping into our need for instant rewards, gratification and feedback, gamification tools are an effective way to engage employees, improve productivity and reduce staff turnover.
 promote:
   promote: false
 top: false
-authors: []
+authors:
+  - marketing-team
 categories:
   - business
-industries: []
+industries:
+  - enterprise
 ---
-> Happy employees are more productive.
+Happy employees are more productive.
 Staff who enjoy their work perform better, work harder and stay with a company longer.

 Gamification is one-way employers are making work for staff more enjoyable.
 Tapping into our need for instant rewards, gratification and feedback, gamification tools are an effective way to engage employees, improve productivity and reduce staff turnover.